Chemical Catalyst in Chemistry

 CO + H2 → CH3OH (presence of ZnO)

 HCOOH → H2 + CO2 (presence of Cu or ZnO)

 HCOOH → H2O + CO (presence of Al2O3)

 An optimum temperature at which the efficiency or role of the natural catalyst like enzyme is most marked in chemical science and biology.
-In biological catalysis reaction, the catalytic action of enzyme increase with the rise of specific heat but the efficiency falls down after a certain temperature due to the coagulation of the enzyme.
+In biological catalysis reaction, the catalytic action of enzyme increase with the rise of specific heat but the efficiency falls after a certain temperature due to the coagulation of the enzyme.